iogbole/israelo/_posts/2021-01-05-ckad-prep-guide.md

 image: assets/images/ckad.jpg
 date:   2021-01-05 15:01:35 +0300
 ---

+The Certified Kubernetes Application Developer (CKAD) program has been developed by the Cloud Native Computing Foundation (CNCF), in collaboration with The Linux Foundation, to help expand the Kubernetes ecosystem through standardized training and certification.

-I passed the Certified Kubernetes Application Developer (CKAD) Exam in June 2020.
-These notes summarize what you should expect if you’re preparing for the CKAD exam.
+I passed the (CKAD) Exam in June 2020.
+These notes summarise what you should expect if you’re preparing for the CKAD exam.
 ### Preparation

 CKAD is a hands-on performance-based exam.
 As a result, lots of practice to build enough muscle memory over an extended period is an absolute requirement.